 Sine Nomine Associates is proud that our in-house team, led by Michael Meffie, has contributed to the new OpenAFS Major release OpenAFS 1.8.0 Alpha.
 You can find information on the release and the distribution at http://openafs.org/.

-The OpenAFS Guardians are happy to announce the availability of the second prerelease candidate of OpenAFS 1.8.0.
+The OpenAFS Guardians are happy to announce the availability of the first prerelease candidate for OpenAFS 1.8.1.